 Well that's a lot to get your arms around.
 What do we do with 67 zones?
 That's like about 20 different municipalities in Miami Dade County.
 So you're looking at different city and county governments working together.
-Where we see a real sweet spot is sort of those mid size communities.
-Um, in Florida, Tallahassee, Fort Myers, we've seen some prospectus has come out.
+Where we see a real sweet spot is sort of those mid-sized communities.
+In Florida, Tallahassee, Fort Myers, we've seen some prospectus has come out.
 We've seen some community organizations coming together to talk about public, private partnerships.
 How do we push this vision forward?
-Um, and that's, uh, that's what we want to see every community do.
+That's what we want to see every community do.
 And it's just very difficult.

-Um, um, in smaller rural communities and in large metro areas that have a lot of zones to try to just figure out, you know, how do we form a coalition who leads the coalition, who pays the person who leads the coalition.
+In smaller rural communities and in large metro areas that have a lot of zones to try to just figure out, how do we form a coalition who leads the coalition, who pays the person who leads the coalition.
 So all of those questions that traditionally are problematic for local government, we see in the Opportunity Zone program because it's an exciting program, but there no funding attached to it.
-There's no capacity, there's no employee, who's going to run this program.
+There's no capacity, there's no employee who's going to run this program.

 Erin:Oh my goodness, that's a really hard question.
 You'll have to come back at the end of the conversation.
 Let me think for a second.
 I've been reading Harry Potter for a while now..

-Erin:absolutely.
+Erin: Absolutely.
 Well and we love talking to people and educating folks about it.
-Um, but right.
 Our primary focus is on local governments and in government agencies.
-What are the, it's like a Chamber of Commerce and Economic Development Group folks who work on the community level.
+What are the like a Chamber of Commerce and Economic Development Group folks who work on the community level.
 So not necessarily traditional government but government and public/private partnerships.
-Um, we do help a lot of investors and developers.
+We do help a lot of investors and developers.
 We connect people, we build relationships all the time.
-We put on several conferences here or workshops I would say where, we brought together and one specific community because that's what the community felt like they needed, um, investors, developers, local community leaders to talk together about what the community vision was going to be.
+We put on several conferences here or workshops I would say where, we brought together and one specific community because that's what the community felt like they needed: investors, developers, local community leaders to talk together about what the community vision was going to be.
 So sort of that networking, relationship, building angle, and then education.
-That's really our primary focus to get to that community led vision.
+That's really our primary focus to get to that community-led vision.

 And these are communities where crime is high.
-Teenage pregnancy is high educational attainment, very low.
+Teenage pregnancy is high, educational attainment, very low.
 And they get a community quarterback organization, that's what they call it, some sort of foundation or other funding mechanism.
-And they, they do a community led approach to how do we change this community for the better.
-And uh, the one in Orlando, um, is, it's just incredible to say we, we went down and we toured it after they came and asked us to make sure they weren't considered an Opportunity Zone.
+And they, they do a community-led approach to how do we change this community for the better.
+And the one in Orlando, it's just incredible to say we, we went down and we toured it after they came and asked us to make sure they weren't considered an Opportunity Zone.
 And they have built a world-class preschool.

 They've redone the entire elementary to high school education program.
-They brought in, they had a hospital partnering in to bring in a free primary care provider for all the residents because they recognize that free primary care is cheaper than emergency room care at the end of the, you know, at the end of the day.
+They brought in, they had a hospital partnering in to bring in a free primary care provider for all the residents because they recognize that free primary care is cheaper than emergency room care at the end of the day.

 I mean, it's just incredible the amount of community engagement they have built.
-Um, and they have a wonderful website.
-Um, I can send that to you and have a video.
-Yeah.
-I would love for you to add it to your link online.
-Um, a video that shows how they came to be and it's just a really, really incredible community.
+And they have a wonderful website.
+I can send that to you and have a video; a video that shows how they came to be and it's just a really, really incredible community.
 And then the second story, which is almost as interesting.
-Um, we have a friend who now a friend who came to us and said, I have this vision for this area, um, outside of Miami called Little River.
+We have a friend who came to us and said, I have this vision for this area, outside of Miami called Little River.

-And again, traditionally at low income area, it's crime ridden, had a lot of issues and um, he had sort of quietly bought a, a good chunk of, of, of land property pieces.
-Um, uh, because he had this vision for a community.
+And again, traditionally a low-income area, it's crime ridden, had a lot of issues and, he had sort of quietly bought a good chunk of land property pieces because he had this vision for a community.
 I think him and his wife are from Brooklyn.
-Originally, they had this vision of how do we create a walkable, vibrant community in the area that used to be low income and so they've brought in national and international retailers into this area of little river.
+Originally, they had this vision of how do we create a walk-able, vibrant community in the area that used to be low-income and so they've brought in national and international retailers into this area of Little River.

 They're building it into this destination area where people are coming in.
 But on top of that, they put in these really interesting aspects, very thoughtful.
 They put in a doggy daycare so that people who traditionally wouldn't drive into that community are coming in every day and dropping their dogs off and having to see what else is around there.

 Maybe stopping and get a cup of coffee at the new coffee shop and leading the community, but they start to see what's happening.
-In addition to that, the person walking 46 dogs around the blocks every single day, uh, tends to keep crime a little bit lower.
+In addition to that, the person walking 46 dogs around the blocks every single day tends to keep crime a little bit lower.
 Interestingly enough, when you're walking large dogs all around the community every single day.
-Um, but the best thing that they did is they had a, uh, there was, uh, it's mostly commercial, a little bit of residential.
+But the best thing that they did is they had an area that ws mostly commercial, a little bit of residential.
 One of the buildings they bought that was residential was sort of like a duplex, but it was three.
 So I don't know if that's a triplex or something.
-Um, and it was, it was a drug house.
+And it was, it was a drug house.
 People were coming in, buying, selling drugs and leaving.
 And so what they did is they evicted all of the people who live there.
-They turned two of the, um, pieces of it back to apartments.
-And one of them, they stocked it with, uh, drinks, snacks, free Wifi, put a lock on the door and invited the police department and said, here's your free lounge in Little River.
+They turned two of the pieces of it back to apartments.
+And one of them, they stocked it with drinks, snacks, free Wifi, put a lock on the door and invited the police department and said, here's your free lounge in Little River.
 You can come and go as you please.

 Sure.
-So the one in Miami is, um, is called Little River, so you can just look for little river Miami and you'll see it.
-Um, and the purpose built community in Orlando was called lift Orlando, L I F T Lift Orlando.
+So the one in Miami is called Little River, so you can just look for Little River, Miami and you'll see it.
+And the purpose built community in Orlando was called Lift Orlando.
 So they can go to Lift Orlando or Little River and uh, see some information about those two communities.